kararah/healthcare_bot_project/README.md

-🏥 Healthcare Assistant Chatbot
+# 🏥 Healthcare Assistant Chatbot
-📌 Overview

-The Healthcare Assistant Chatbot is a Python-based application designed to provide preliminary health guidance based on user-reported symptoms.
-The system interacts with users through both a console interface and a graphical user interface (GUI), analyzes symptoms using a structured medical dataset, and suggests possible health conditions along with basic precautions.
+A Python-based Healthcare Assistant Chatbot that provides **preliminary health guidance** based on user-reported symptoms using a structured medical dataset.

-⚠️ Disclaimer: This system is not a medical diagnosis tool.
-It is intended for educational purposes only and should not replace professional medical consultation.
+⚠️ **Disclaimer:** This project is for **educational purposes only** and does not replace professional medical advice.

- Problem Statement:
+## ❓ Problem Statement

 In many cases, individuals ignore early symptoms of illnesses or lack immediate access to basic medical guidance.
 This can delay proper treatment and increase health risks.
 There is a need for an easy-to-use system that can provide initial health insights based on symptoms entered by the user.

-🎯 Objectives:
+## 🎯 Objectives:

-To develop an interactive chatbot for preliminary health assessment
+- To develop an interactive chatbot for preliminary health assessment

-To analyze user-entered symptoms and predict possible medical conditions
+- To analyze user-entered symptoms and predict possible medical conditions

-To provide precautionary advice based on predicted conditions
+- To provide precautionary advice based on predicted conditions

-To design both console-based and GUI-based user interfaces
+- To design both console-based and GUI-based user interfaces

-To build a modular and extensible system for future enhancements
+- To build a modular and extensible system for future enhancements

-🧠 System Architecture
+## 🧠 System Architecture

 The system consists of the following major components:

-User Interface
+### User Interface

-Console-based chatbot
+- Console-based chatbot

-GUI-based chatbot using Tkinter
+- GUI-based chatbot using Tkinter

-Healthcare Engine
+### Healthcare Engine

-Symptom normalization
+- Symptom normalization

-Symptom-to-disease matching
+- Symptom-to-disease matching

-Confidence score calculation
+- Confidence score calculation

-Severity estimation
+- Severity estimation

-Precaution recommendation
+- Precaution recommendation

-Dataset
+### Dataset

-Symptom–disease mapping dataset (CSV)
+- Symptom–disease mapping dataset (CSV)

-Symptom descriptions
+- Symptom descriptions

-Symptom severity levels
+- Symptom severity levels

-Precaution guidelines
+- Precaution guidelines

-Synonym mapping (JSON)
+- Synonym mapping (JSON)

-Output Layer
+### Output Layer

-Diagnosis result
+- Diagnosis result

-Confidence score
+- Confidence score

-Matched and missing symptoms
+- Matched and missing symptoms

-Description and precautions
+- Description and precautions

-🛠️ Technologies Used
+## 🛠️ Technologies Used

 Programming Language: Python 3.12